Jason English Enters World 24 Hour Italy

 You are allowed to use any number of spare/replacement bikes in the race and you will be provided with 2 copies of your bike numbers at registration.
 Bike changes can only be made in the Solo Rider pit area.
 A rider cannot exchange bikes with another rider while on the course.

+A Single Speed mountain bike is defined as a bike which has a fixed gear ratio that cannot be changed while riding a lap of the course.
 Single Speed category riders are permitted to have a different gear ratio on their spare bike(s).

 Helmets